 HIE Connectivity and Transactions

 Transactions supported by the OneHealthPort HIE are described below.
-Information about use cases, workflow, file development, testing and production go-live are provided in the companion implementation guides.
-Specific transactions sponsored by the Washington State Department of Health and Washington State Department of Labor & Industries and also supported by the HIE.
+Information about use cases, workflow, file development, connectivity, testing and production go-live are provided in the companion implementation guides.
+Specific transactions sponsored by the Washington State Department of Health and Washington State Department of Labor & Industries are also supported by the HIE.

 OneHealthPort Object Identifiers